-(applied researchers and clinicians) through an ICT-based service infrastructure.
-Besides enabling remote access to the modelling tool, the infrastructure will provide advanced computational power and data storage and retrieval capabilities, allowing the implementation of surgical-planning strategies and the generation of outcome predictions in the clinical setting.
+elling tool, the infrastructure will provide advanced computational power and data storage and retrieval capabilities, allowing the implementation of surgical-planning strategies and the generation of outcome predictions in the clinical setting.

 Within ARCH, strong emphasis is placed upon validation, which will be carried out at multiple levels.
 Computational models will be first validated experimentally using state-of-the-art in vitro set-ups.
 The modelling framework will then be thoroughly verified in-vivo on extensive datasets acquired from healthy volunteers and from patients.